AlexanderFabisch/distance3d/_sources/index.rst.txt

 Features
 --------

-* Fast collision detection and distance computation with GJK.
+* Collision detection and distance computation with GJK.
 * Calculation of penetration depth with EPA.
+* Collision detection and calculation of penetration depth with MPR.
 * Various specific distance calculations for points, lines, line segments, planes, triangles, rectangles, circles, disks, boxes, cylinders, ellipsoids, ...